nhscc/problem-statements/2019/bdpa-elections-part-1.md

 **User accounts can be _restricted_ or _unrestricted_.**

 A _restricted_ user is not allowed to login.
 An _unrestricted_ user is allowed to login.
-Only administrators can (un)restrict users.
+Only administrators can un/restrict users.
 Users can _never_ be both an administrator and restricted.

 By default, new users will be unrestricted.
 Restricting and unrestricting a user will not alter the results of any elections in the system in any way.
-If a user is logged in and their account becomes restricted, **said user will be forced to log out immediately.**
+If a user is logged in and their account becomes restricted, **they will be forced to log out when they next interact with the app.**

 ## Requirement 9